-Welcome!
 Our office operations have moved online.
 Department staff are still available and dedicated to helping you.
-For general questions, please email the department at firstname.lastname@example.org.
-For student advising, please email Undergraduate Advisor, Kim Kraft at email@example.com.
-We have created an emergency scholarship for students in need.
-Find the application and other resources on our Emergency Resource page.
+For general questions, please email the department at email@example.com.
+For student advising, please email Undergraduate Advisor, Kim Kraft at firstname.lastname@example.org.
+Please see our June 3 Departmental Statement of Policy and Solidarity with the Black Student Union, African Student Association, Students United for Palestinian Equal Rights and Solidarity, and the Black Student Needs Coalition.

 At the beginning of the 2014-2015 academic year we are both looking forward to what the new year may bring and reflecting on the department’s recent achievements.
 We are most grateful for our many excellent students, the support which we have received both on campus and from the local community, and for the hard work and well-deserved achievements of our faculty.